 Not dealing with a leaky faucet can cost you a lot of money on your water bill.
 Taking 30 minutes out of your day to fix a leaky faucet is time well spent, and you will thank yourself for not calling the plumber right away.

 It is a simple process, just follow the steps above on how to fix a leaky kitchen faucet with a single or double handle.
-If you need more information watch the instructional video by Lowes.
+If these tips aren’t enough to fix your problem, you can shop new faucets and other kitchen essentials at ArchiPro.